-Abbeny Solis, a senior at Harlingen High School South developed a proactive idea to give back to her community.
+Abbeny Solis, a senior at Harlingen High School South developed a proactive idea to give back to her community during a global pandemic.
 Inspired by her passion for service, Solis created Insync, a virtual summer program that offered free, engaging classes for children.

 “I had really great teachers growing up, so I wanted to be that great teacher for young students,” Solis said.
 “That is just who I want to be in my community, a person that they can look up to, and hopefully inspire them to do the same thing if not better in the future.”

 This project, along with her involvement in various other community activities made her a standout candidate and recipient of the Texas Education Agency Student Heroes Award.